wboyz/javascript/README.md

   - [7.8](#7.8) <a name='7.8'></a> Avoid side effects with default parameters.

-  > Why?
+  > Miért?
 They are confusing to reason about.

   ```javascript
   var b = 1;